177 total views, 1 views today

 The benefits of a good categorization scheme are many.
 The categorization will ease the process of logging incidents, reduce redundancy, and strengthen the organization’s ability to manage knowledge and use it to support decision making.
 The underlying data will enable the organization to take a proactive view of service management and identify improvement opportunities.
 The view will be across functional silos not based upon the technology that is managed.
 A well-designed categorization will provide a better overall view of the services and how they are meeting customer expectations and service level targets.

 Someone once said that nothing in life worth doing is easy, and it is especially true with categorization.
 Creating a useable and sustainable categorization is a tough exercise that will pay off in the end.
 The data collected in the incident management process represents every touchpoint, every aspect of the customer experience.
-If we capture that knowledge in a way that it can be reused to support continual improvement, the organization will improve services, improve customer satisfaction, and improve efficiency and effectiveness of operation.
+If we capture that knowledge in a way that it can be reused to support continual improvement, the organization will improve services, improve customer satisfaction, and improve efficiency and effectiveness of the operation.
 That is definitely something worth doing.